whiplashomega/elthelas2/dev/html/content/campaigns/book4/chapter3.md

     <p>
       <strong>International Grangemaster's Alliance Orders: </strong> Cur'Mestin has a stranglehold on the barley market in the area because they have developed a unique strain of barley that can survive longer into the fall through the early frosts.
 If you can get some of those seeds for our local farmers it would be much appreciated, and earn you a 100 gp bounty besides. -Winslow Fredericks
     </p>-->
+    <h4>Illustrious Guild of Merchants and Fine Artisans Orders</h4>
     <p>
-      <strong>Illustrious Guild of Merchants and Fine Artisans Orders:</strong> This embargo is an afront to the guild.
+      This embargo is an afront to the guild.
 Dormania and Kandor have had open trade relations since the schism!
 General Heartbren may be concerned about food, but this embargo is much bigger than that.
 Several of the local merchants pooled their resources to order a special shipment of goods a few weeks ago that has been held up in a warehouse in Cur'Mestin.
 I want you to personally escort that shipment back to Cur'Estan. -Kendrick O'mally
     </p>
     <!--<p>
       <strong>Keepers of the Grove Orders: </strong> One of the druids from the area, Amra Olojeon, around Cur'Mestin was recently thrown in jail on trumped up charges.
 While you are there get them free. -via sending
     </p>-->
+    <h4>Lords of the Rising Dawn Orders</h4>
     <p>
-      <strong>Lords of the Rising Dawn Orders: </strong> We have received word that the local temple of Alohim in Cur'Mestin was desecrated.
+      We have received word that the local temple of Alohim in Cur'Mestin was desecrated.
 Make contact with the local priest among the loyalists in Cur'Mestin, find out who the perpetrator was, and see that they pay for their crimes against the High God. -Duke James Lightbringer
     </p>
     <!--<p>
       <strong>Maker's of Legend Orders: </strong> I heard that there is a purple worm nest in Cur'Mestin!
 Now that sounds like a glorious battle.
 When you get back I want to hear your new balad about the battle with the purple worm, and the grand heroics involved in defeating it! -Haera Oelefros
     </p>-->
+    <h4>Masters of the Deep Song Orders</h4>
     <p>
-      <strong>Masters of the Deep Song Orders: </strong> Wyrmling Trapsmith, that fecund piece of shit of a quartermaster, has refused beer rations for the refugees!
+      Wyrmling Trapsmith, that fecund piece of shit of a quartermaster, has refused beer rations for the refugees!
 It isn't like the beer was much good anyways, but this is a travesty!
 Before you run off to Cur'Mestin I need you to get at least 3 barrels of beer out of the castle storehouse for me. -Ogrun Firebreath
     </p>
+    <h4>Shepherds of the All-Mother Orders</h4>
     <p>
-      <strong>Shepherds of the All-Mother Orders: </strong> The faithful in Cur'Mestin have been under persecution by both the loyalists and the rebels.
+      The faithful in Cur'Mestin have been under persecution by both the loyalists and the rebels.
 Make contact with the local cleric of Nera and inform him that he can bring his flock to safety here in Cur'Estan. -Gimble Beren
     </p>
+    <h4>Silver Dragon Knights Orders</h4>
     <p>
-      <strong>Silver Dragon Knights Orders:</strong> The Emperor's emissary to Dormania was held up in Cur'Mestin on his way to Desadorel.
+      The Emperor's emissary to Dormania was held up in Cur'Mestin on his way to Desadorel.
 Find out where he is and help him continue on his journey. -Farnor Spiketooth
     </p>
     <!--<p>
       <strong>Sylvan's Rangers Orders:</strong> One of Duchess Octavius' local overseers, Ogrun Hammerfist, is a murderer who she has allowed to walk free thanks to the success he has had in retreiving back taxes.
 See that he pays appropriately for his crimes.
 If there is any question, that means kill him. -Vanriel Glamfara